webclinic017/dvault/README.md

 ***This ain't your daddy's configuration managment system***

-Did you ever want to use substitution in a coniguration language.
+Did you ever want to use substitution or includes in a congiguration language.
 Json won't do it, you have to bolt your own stuf on.
-YAML offers anchors they are OK but
-    to move to multiple files, you are now bolting your own stuf on.
-What about python?
+YAML offers anchors they are OK but to move to multiple files, you are now bolting your own stuf on.
+What about `python`?
 We can just code our configuration in python! why not?

 ## Development environment